 | Psychiatric signals | No suicide or self-harm disproportionality |

-The most striking FAERS finding is that incorrect dose administration was the number one reported adverse event, with an 8-fold increase from 2022 to 2024.
+The most striking FAERS finding: incorrect dose administration was the number one reported adverse event, with an 8-fold increase from 2022 to 2024.
 This reflects the complexity of auto-injector pen use and the surge in new users unfamiliar with the device.
-Many "side effects" in real-world data are actually dosing errors.
+Many "side effects" in real-world data are preventable dosing errors.

 Tirzepatide vs Semaglutide Side Effects: SURMOUNT-5 Head-to-Head